-In the process of authorization, all practices needing an emergency intervention are identified by CNCAN.
-For practices which need emergency interventions, the

-Radiological Safety Report of the licensee shall include an Emergency Intervention Plan.
+In the licensing process, all practices needing an emergency intervention are identified by CNCAN.
+For practices which need emergency interventions, the Radiological Safety Report of the licensee shall include an Emergency Intervention Plan.

-Basically, all licensees in Romania have to present to the regulator their emergency arrangements as part of the authorization process.
+Basically, all licensees in Romania have to present to the regulator their emergency arrangements as part of the licensing process.
 Further on, requirements for the setting in operation of the Emergency Plan and for the notification of the regulator are specifically given in their license.